yairKoskas/happybirthdaysherman/index.md

 *Omri please add a write up*

-Than you have reached Tal's challange - thousands upon thousands of files and directory.
+Than you have reached Tal's challange - thousands upon thousands of files and directories.
 The correct file was at the directories `2/3/4/2/0/0/2/`!
 In all the other files you had random lines from random wikipidia values.

 But the file content was weird, it was [brainfuck](https://en.wikipedia.org/wiki/Brainfuck), the result was a clue for you to go to the Dr' Erez Shiner class מבנים אלגבריים lecure 7 about RSA.